Executive Director and Founder

 Stefanie Siegel taught English in New York City Public Schools from 1987 to June 2012.
 From 1991 to 2012, she taught at Paul Robeson High School in Bedford Stuyvesant/Crown Heights Brooklyn, where she also held the positions of Coordinator of Student Affairs/Senior Advisor and was a member of robesonunite the student led group that organized to save the school from being phased out.
-In 2002, she founded Bailey’s Cafe, initated by the desire to find a place of solace within the school system.
+In 2002, she founded Bailey’s Cafe, initiated by the desire to find a place of solace within the school system.
 Her work with young people and school reform has been key in shaping her vision for the organization.
+Since leaving the New York City Department of Education, Stefanie devotes her time to expanding the reach and impact of Bailey’s.
 She has degrees from Reed College, University of Chicago, and the City University of New York.

 Nubia has worked in youth development for over ten years, both as a program coordinator of the Blossom Program for Girls and conducted her own self-empowerment workshops for young women.
 Nubia has taught first grade at a private elementary school and completed certificate programs in Mentor Supervision, as a Director Care Professional and a Family Development Worker.
 Nubia was the director of our Creative Arts after school program for children ages five to eight and, Divine Divas, our rites of passage program for young women.
 Currently, she is the Program Coordinator for Errands for Elders and Precious Pearls.
 Nubia also brings to Bailey’s her talents as an actress and vocalist.